 Interns will work in a NGO or social enterprise in Cape Town that advances inclusive innovation in development work.
 These organizations work closely with the University of Cape Town Graduate School of Business.

-Fix Forward – Fix Forward will not be accepting Scholars for the Summer of 2018.
+Fix Forward Project – Not accepting applicants for Summer 2018.

 Fix-Forward is a non-profit social enterprise that connects tradesmen from the townships with homeowners and businesses wanting to undertake renovations or maintenance.
 Fix-Forward as an online platform serves a two-sided market.
 The one side of the market is the tradesmen from the townships, who are also beneficiaries of our work.
 We market their service under the Fix-Forward brand and provide business and life skills training support, enabling them to grow successful businesses and improve their standard of living.
 The other side of the market is the client wanting to renovate their home or office.